saulpw/visidata/docs/user-guide.md

 - for commands like sort which require a correctly typed value, the default (0) value for that type is used
 - cell edits are rejected if they don't convert to the column type

-## Installation

-        $ pip3 install visidata

-### Dependencies

-- Python 3.3
-- openpyxl (if opening .xlsx files)
-- h5py and numpy (if opening .hdf5 files)
-- google-api-python-client (if opening Google Sheets; must [also set up OAuth credentials](https://developers.google.com/sheets/quickstart/python )
-- dateutil.parser (if converting string column to datetime)

-**Remember to install the Python3 versions of these modules with e.g. `pip3`**

-## Usage

-        $ vd [-r/--readonly] [<input> ...]

-Inputs may be paths or URLs.
-If no inputs are given, starts exploring the current directory.
-Unknown filetypes are by default viewed with a text browser.

 ### Commands

 Definitions of terms used in the help and documentation: